 Data are less significant than the integration of ideas and data that may produce, or may not produce, knowledge.

 I do like John Donne.
 Go ahead and catch a falling star' is a lovely line.

 NDSU is a public institution to which students 17, 18 and on up as old as they get can actually talk with a professor without fear of condescension for the most part and where they can question not only their own thinking but question the ideas of other people.

 I think what we do is introduce students to what they will think about 100 years hence.

-This emphasis on computer science is a phase well get over, because well use computers
+This emphasis on computer science is a phase we'll get over, because we'll use computers more wisely.

-Now I have the best of all worlds because I dont have to go to meetings.
-I can concentrate
+Now I have the best of all worlds because I don't have to go to meetings.
+I can concentrate on students.